pildre/stacknote-lp/src/lib/terms.md

 ## Modifications to the Service and Prices

 1. We reserve the right to modify or discontinue, temporarily or permanently, any part of the Service with or without notice at any time.
 2. Prices of all Services are subject to change upon 30 days notice from us.
-Such notice may be provided at any time by posting the changes to the Inkdrop site or the Service itself.
+Such notice may be provided at any time by posting the changes to the Stacknote site or the Service itself.
 3. We shall not be liable to you or to any third party for any modification, price change, suspension or discontinuance of the Service.

 ## Copyright and Content Ownership